Here's where to find Friday night fish fries for Lent in Des Moines

 210 Route 63 Hwy., Indianola

 A fish fry dinner will be held for all six Fridays in Palmer Hall from 5:30 to 7 p.m.
-Dinner includes baked and fried Alaska pollock with no wheat flour, french fries or baked potatoes, homemade coleslaw, home-baked buns and grilled cheese sandwiches.
+Dinner includes baked and fried Alaska pollock with no wheat flour, french fries or baked potatoes, homemade coleslaw, fresh-baked dinner rolls, and grilled cheese sandwiches.
 Beverages include water, lemonade and coffee.
-A Boy Scout troop will provide dessert with a free-will offering.
+Desserts will be available for a free-will offering.

 Takeout service is available for $10 each.